RohanAlexander/telling_stories_with_data/_book/89-concluding 5.md

 Chances are there are aspects that you want to explore further, building on the foundation that you have established.
 If so, then I've accomplished what I set out to do.

-If you were new to data science at the start of this book, then the next step would be to backfill that which I skipped over, and I would recommend @timbersandfriends.
+If you were new to data science at the start of this book, then the next step would be to backfill that which I skipped over, and I would recommend @tiffanytimbers.
 After that, you should learn more about R in terms of data science by going through @r4ds.
 To deepen your understanding of R itself, go next to @advancedr.

 If you're interested in learning more about causality then start with @Cunningham2021 and @theeffect.